Atlantic-County-Institute-of-Technology/careers-in-tech-Rainenmonkey/README.md

-click on the atmosphere folder within the atmosphere folder to get the actual
+click on file called careers in tech.
+Not the Atmosphere File.